-I love Live Cultured Foods also called Fermented foods.
+I love Fermented foods.
 Did you know this is how they preserved food before canning and refrigeration was available.
 Lactic acid is produced in this process and is a natural preservative.
 The proliferation of lactobacilli in fermented vegetables enhances their digestibility and increases vitamin levels.
 The lactic acid not only preserves the vegetables and fruits but also promotes the growth of healthy flora in your intestines.

 I think we should eat some naturally fermented food at least once a day.
 The last 2 years I have been planning my garden around what fermented foods I could make out of it and slowly adding more to our diet.
 Below are some that we have really liked.
-Both of the recipes below are from Nourishing Traditions by Sally Fallon ( I love this book) and she called for 1 T. of salt.
-It was too salty for me so I cut it in half.
-They seemed to have fermented fine.
-I have taken other recipes and just added 4 T. of whey and 1/2 T.(yes Tablespoon) of salt and they have fermented well!
+Both of the recipes below are adapted from Nourishing Traditions by Sally Fallon ( I love this book).
+I started out with her recipes and adapted them to my taste.

 4 c. grated carrots, tightly packed